bigfix/developer.bigfix.com/site/reference/types/mode_mask.md

 # &lt;mode_mask&gt; as string : string

-Converts the mode mask to a string, for example &amp;quot;rwx&amp;quot;.
+Converts the mode mask to a string, for example "rwx".